pbsmyth/command-line/frontmatter.md

 To complete the workshop, you will need:

 - [Visual Studio Code](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/visual-studio-code.md) (recommended) You can use any plain text editor but for our purposes, Visual Studio Code ("VS Code") will be used.
-- To know what operating system you're using.
-If you are on a Mac, you will be using the built-in Terminal.
-If you're using Windows, you will need to follow the instructions to install [Git Bash](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/git.md), so that we can work in the cross-platform Unix command line for this session.
+- [Git Bash](https://github.com/DHRI-Curriculum/install/blob/v2.0/guides/git.md) (required) If you're using Windows, you will need to follow the instructions to install so that we can work in the cross-platform Unix command line for this session.
+If you're using macOS, however, you do not need to take any action.
+The built-in Terminal application has all the functionality we need.

 ## Contexts